 Many colleges will want to see your SAT and ACT scores, though some online BSW programs may waive this requirement.
 Students who aren't native English speakers may also need to submit TOEFL or IELTS scores.

-What You'll Learn in an Online Social Work Degree Program
+Courses and Concentrations in Online Social Work Degree Programs

-A BSW will provide you with a broad and comprehensive overview of the field.
-It's a pretty challenging program: There will be a lot of reading, research, and analysis required.
+A BSW will provide you with a comprehensive overview of the social work field.
+As with many bachelor’s degree programs, online social work degrees are pretty challenging: they require a lot of reading, research, and analysis.

 Most online BSW programs require 120 credits, including 60 credits of general education requirements (like math, sciences, and humanities courses.)